justinian336/lofi/README.md

 ## Usage

 The implementation requires the creation of two classes: one for the dataset and one for the primary data unit (or data point).
 Your dataset must extend the `LOFDataSource` trait.
 In particular, this requires the implementation of k-nearest neighbors search.
 There are several algorithms, and the best implementation depends on your use case.
+Check [here](https://github.com/justinian336/trees) for a k-d trees-based implementation.

 Your *data point* class must extend the `LOFDataPoint` trait, which contains all the necessary methods.